chtinnes/blockid-deployment/README.md

 ```shellscript
 kubectl create -f blockid-full.yaml
 ```
 This will setup the environment as defined in the given yaml file.
+Currently this contains only one replica of the stateful set.
+The idea is, to have one stateful set per blockchain-node.
+To setup a multi-node network use the setup.sh shell script.

 ### Step 7 - Verfiy your deployment
 So far, no ports are externally exposed.
 The identitymanger runs Swagger for its REST services on port 8081.